lulav-citros/citros/docusaurus/docs/guides/config_params.md

 - **Import Handling** - Always perform imports inside the function.
 This ensures the function has all the necessary dependencies when called.
 - **Return Types** - The function should return native Python types or numpy scalars.
 Avoid returning non-scalar numpy values.
 - **Function Path** - Only the file name where the function is defined is needed (including the `.py` suffix).
 Avoid including directory paths.
-- **CITROS context** - if you're using the `citros_context` parameter in your user-defined function, make sure to add it *last* in the function's parameter list.
+- **Citros context** - if you're using the `context` parameter in your user-defined function, make sure to add it *last* in the function's parameter list.

 ### Numpy functions